An energy formula for fully nonlinear degenerate parabolic equations in one spatial dimension: Abstract

 \section{Abstract}

-Energy (or Lyapunov) functions are used in order to prove stability of equilibria, or to indicate a gradient-like structure of a dynamical system.
-Matano constructed a Lyapunov function for quasilinear non-degenerate parabolic equations with gradient dependency.
+Energy (or Lyapunov) functions are used to prove stability of equilibria, or to indicate a gradient-like structure of a dynamical system.
+Matano constructed a Lyapunov function for quasilinear non-degenerate parabolic equations.
 We modify Matano's method to construct an energy formula for fully nonlinear degenerate parabolic equations.
-In particular, we provide a new energy formula for the porous medium equation.
+We provide several examples of formulae, and in particular, a new energy candidate for the porous medium equation.

 \textbf{Keywords:} fully nonlinear degenerate parabolic equations; Lyapunov function.

 \textbf{MSC2020:} 35K65, 37L45, 35A15, 35A16, 35B38.